ocamllabs/vscode-ocaml-platform/README.md

    you built your project after adding `A` or are running build in a polling mode, and make sure that error isn't a stale error.

 By this point, you should have a working OCaml development editor ready.
-If you're on Windows or use ReasonML/ReScript/BuckleScript, see subsections below.

 ### ReasonML / ReScript / BuckleScript